jakearchibald/idb/README.md

 ## Usage

 You can find `indexeddb-promised` as `idb` in npm.
-With Browserify or Webpack with Babel:
+With Browserify or Webpack and Babel:

 ```sh
 npm install --save idb